Media Information Sheet

-Pets4Life is an independent education resource for cat and dog guardians and those who are thinking of getting a cat or dog.
+Pets4Life provides dog training services in Sydney as well as an independent education resource for cat and dog guardians.
 Our goal is to help reduce cat and dog surrender and improve pet well-being in Australia.
-Our mission is to help families make better choices and become even better pet guardians.
+Our mission is to help families make great choices and become even better pet guardians.
 Pets4Life’s eGuide: Before You Get A Dog – 8 essential tips to get it right has received over 3,000 views and a very positive response from families, councils and veterinarians.

-Cathy Beer is the Founder of Pets4Life.
-After over 20 years in the corporate world as a professional marketer, Cathy pursued her passion for pet welfare and created Pets4Life in 2013 after interviewing leaders in the companion animal welfare space.
+Cathy Beer has a big heart for pet welfare and pet adoption.
+Cathy is the Founder of Pets4Life.
+After over 20 years in the corporate world as a professional marketer, she pursued her passion for pet welfare and created Pets4Life in 2013 after interviewing leaders in the companion animal welfare space.
 Cathy has given a number of presentations at pet events.

 Cathy is an accredited professional dog trainer with qualifications from the Delta Institute of Australia.
 Cathy is a voluntary member of Willoughby Council’s Companion Animals Committee and a voluntary instructor at the Sydney All Breeds Dog Club.
-She lives in Sydney with her husband John and two foster doggies, Twinkle and Fluffy.
+She lives in Sydney with her husband John and long-term foster doggie, Twinkle.

 ‘Every animal deserves a good life, not just a life of existence’ – Pets4Life’s manifesto.